 This training is intended for anyone seeking to understand restorative practices and benefits on a deeper level.
 Many yoga teachers, mental health clinicians and individuals seeking to deepen their own practice find this course beneficial.
 No prerequisites are required.
 Please note that this is a professional training.
 While some personal processing is expected, participants should come ready to learn and engage with the content.

 25 HR.
-TRAUMA-SENSITIVE RESTORATIVE YOGA TEACHER TRAINING- LEVEL 2
+TRAUMA-SENSITIVE RESTORATIVE YOGA TRAINING- LEVEL 2

 With BodyWise Foundation